abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 over at Ajahn Pasanno and saw him smiling brightly as he listened.
 I could almost see the wheels in Ajahn Pasanno’s head turning as his memories were being churned up.
-It seemed to me that he might have been thinking, “I know what Luang Por Sopah is talking about, and no one else here can really know what it was like living with Luang Por Chah.
-But I do know and I do remember.”
+It seemed to me that he might have been thinking, *I know what Luang Por Sopah is talking about, and no one else here can really know what it was like living with Luang Por Chah.
+But I do know and I do remember.*

 I recall somebody saying once that after years of difficult practice have passed and time has put some perspective on one’s life, then one